-The dialogue box now displays your API Key with the message This is a one time key only.
+- Once submitted a dialog will show your new API Key.
+This is a one time key only.
 Make sure you save this key in a secure location.

-- After you copy and save the API Key, close the API Key Dialogue Box.
+- After you copy and save the API Key, click Close.

-The new API Key is now listed on the Manage API Keys page.
+The new API Key is now listed on the API Keys page.